browserengineering/book/book/invalidation.md

                 self.children.set(children)
 ```

-As with `get`, the `set` method automates the dirty flag operations,
+But the benefit is that `set`, much like `get`, automates the dirty
-making them hard to mess up. `ProtectedField` frees us from
+flag operations, making them hard to mess up.
+That makes it possible
-remembering that two fields (`children` and `children_dirty`) go
-together and makes sure we always check and reset dirty flags when
-we're supposed to.
+to think about more complex and ambitious invalidation algorithms to
+make layout faster.

 ::: {.further}
-[Under-invalidation][under-invalidation] is the technical name for the
+[Under-invalidation][under-invalidation] is the technical name for
-bug where you forget to set the dirty flag on a field when you change
+forgetting to set the dirty flag on a field when you change a
-a dependency.
-These bugs are [hard to find][hard-to-find], because
-they typically only show up if you make a very specific sequence of
-changes.
-The characteristic symptom of this bug is that a particular
+dependency.
+It often causes a bug where a particular change needs to
-change needs to happen multiple times to "take".
-In other words, this
+be happen multiple times to finally "take".
+In other words, this kind
-kind of bug creates accidental non-idempotency!
+of bug creates accidental non-idempotency!
+These bugs are [hard to
+find][hard-to-find], because they typically only show up if you make a
+very specific sequence of changes.
 :::

 [under-invalidation]: https://developer.chrome.com/articles/layoutng/#under-invalidation